 What are the implications of the COVID-19 crisis on the German law on foreign investmentreview?

-The German Federal Ministry of Economics and Energy has presented a draft regulation amending the AWV, which extends the scope of the cross-sectoral foreign investment review to companies in the healthcare sector.
+The Federal Government has decided in favor of a draft regulation amending the AWV, which extends the scope of the cross-sectoral foreign investment review to companies in the healthcare sector.
 The draft provides for the possibility of reviewing and prohibiting acquisitions of certain companies in the healthcare sector by non-EU or EFTA companies (see also our Client Alert).

 Other than in other EU member states, the German government could currently in principle not prohibit the acquisition of such company by an investor from the EU or EFTA.
-Initiated already before the COVID-19 crisis, the government is currently reforming the German foreign investment review laws.
-In implementing the EU Screening Regulation (Regulation (EU) 2019/452), foreign investments would be subject to review and potential restrictions not only if there is an "actual risk" but already if there is a "probable impairment" of the public order and security of Germany or another EU member state.
+Initiated already before the COVID-19 crisis, Germany is currently reforming its foreign investment review laws.
+In implementing the EU Screening Regulation (Regulation (EU) 2019/452), foreign investments will be subject to review and potential restrictions not only if there is an "actual risk" but already if there is a "probable impairment" of the public order and security of Germany or another EU member state.
 Transactions regarding particularly sensitive companies, such as operators of critical infrastructure, will be provisionally ineffective until the review is concluded.
-The catalogue of particularly sensitive companies will be extended by further industries such as artificial intelligence, robotics, semiconductors, biotechnology, quantum technology as well as possibly pharmaceuticals and vaccines production.
+The catalogue of particularly sensitive companies will be extended by further industries such as artificial intelligence, robotics, semiconductors, biotechnology, quantum technology as well as the production of pharmaceuticals and medicinal products.

-The EU Commission has furthermore issued guidelines for the conduct of foreign investment reviews by the EU member states via a communication of 25 March 2020.
-In these, the EU Commission calls on member states to conduct foreign investment reviews diligently, especially with regard to acquisitions of companies in the health sector, and to take the implications on other EU member states into account.
+The EU Commission has furthermore issued guidelines for the conduct of foreign investment reviews by the EU Member States via a communication of 25 March 2020.
+In these, the EU Commission calls on Member States to conduct foreign investment reviews diligently, especially with regard to acquisitions of companies in the health sector, and to take the implications on other EU Member States into account.

 ANAHITA THOMS, LL.M.
-Partner T +49 211 311 16 121
+Partner T +49 211 311 16 121 anabita thoms @bakermckenzie.com

 ALEXANDER EHRLE, LL.M.
-(NYU) Associate
+(NYU) Associate T +49 30 220 02 81 626